rdio/bujagali/README.md

 Bujagali is a flexible template system that is a thin layer on top of JavaScript which makes it easier to write HTML (or any templated text) using JavaScript.
 The syntax is modeled off of the Django templating system, but the behavior is substantially different.

-It is not especially designer- friendly.
+Bujagali is really fast, really flexible, and really hard to use.
+It's written for people who know JavaScript well and is probably completely unusable by most designers.

 The basic principle is to compile templates on the server-side to JS functions, then load them lazily on the client to render JSON data.